Kpable/Almost-There/README.md

 ![House Generation](/images/almost-there-house-generation.gif)

+You can click away to your hearts content with a build [here](/builds/Almost_There_0.1/index.html).

 #### Remarks
-My interest in level generation is what led me to Unity3D's Roguelike tutorial and looking at it, I saw it as an opportunity to learn more about it by expanding the tutorial into generation of more than just rouge like maps.
-Scrolling through the abundance of free assets contributors provide this idea was born.
+My interest in level generation is what led me to Unity3D's Roguelike tutorial and looking at it, I saw it as an opportunity to learn more about it by expanding the tutorial into generation of more than just roguelike dungeons.
+In scrolling through the abundance of free assets contributors provide, this idea was born.
 This may be on hold as I pursue other interests, but it is not forgotten.